UW-EPE-ML/EveNet_NERSC/docs/data_preparation.md

 ## 🛠️ Config + CLI Workflow

 1. **Start from an event-info YAML.** The repository ships an example at `share/event_info/pretrain.yaml`; copy or extend it to describe the objects, global variables, and heads you plan to enable.
 The display names inside the `INPUTS` block are just labels used for logging and plotting—what matters is the order, which **must** match the tensor layout you write to disk.
-2. **Produce an event dictionary.** Create one Python dictionary per event with the keys and shapes described below.
-Store the events in a compressed `.npz` file.
+2. **Produce an event dictionary.** For every event, assemble a Python dictionary that satisfies the shapes described below and append it to the archive you will write to disk.
+When you call `numpy.savez` (or `savez_compressed`), each key becomes an array with leading dimension `N`, the number of events in the file.
 Masks indicate which padded entries are valid and should contribute to the loss.
 3. **Run the EveNet converter.** Point `preprocessing/preprocess.py` at your `.npz` bundle and pass the matching YAML so the loader can recover feature names, the number of sequential vectors, and the heads you are enabling.
+The converter assumes both artifacts describe the same structure—mismatches will surface as validation errors.
 4. **Train or evaluate.** Training configs reference the resulting parquet directory via `platform.data_parquet_dir` and reuse the same YAML in `options.Dataset.event_info`.

 > ✨ **Normalization note.** The `normalize`, `log_normalize`, and `none` tags in the YAML are metadata only.
 EveNet derives channel-wise statistics during conversion.
 The sole special case is `normalize_uniform`, which reserves a transformation for circular variables (`φ`); the model automatically maps to and from the wrapped representation.